Prerequisites

 Simulating state changes

-When posting a new item of data to a real API we’d expect it to be stored and therefore returned on a subsequentGET
+When posting a new item of data to a real API we’d expect it to be stored and therefore returned on a subsequentGET request for

 the collection or the individual resource.
 However, mock APIs by default don’t